jrehor/kcc/README.md

 ∞               /and this happens to be correct
 ```

-Unfortunately, we are not equipped yet to discuss what this is about yet, but no worries, the answers are very simple and only few pages away.
+Unfortunately, we are not equipped to discuss what this is yet, but no worries, the answers are very simple and only few pages away.
 And it wasn't even all that fruitless, if you think about it.
+All you need to know for now is that `+/∞` makes a lot of sense.

 ### remarks on style